 Response from Dr.Koury

-Your GRE scores are not competitive for admission as you need at least 1100 total based on the scores our accepted applicants have had over the last few years.
+Your GRE scores are not competitive for admission as you need at least 1,100 total.
+This is based on the scores our accepted applicants have had over the last few years.

 Stephen T. Koury, Ph.D.